hmcvay/pizza-parlor/README.md

 ## Description

 _This webpage contains forms to select size, style, and toppings to create a pizza.
-After the user makes their choices there will be a submit button to display total price._
+After the user makes their choices, there will be a submit button to display total price._

 _Live site [here](https://hmcvay.github.io/pizza-parlor)